umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

 1. Click on **Logs** in the comment or view the CodeBuild Project history to identify the secret and the file it is located in.

-    !!! question "How could you improve the feedback loop to remove this step?"
+    !!! question "How could you improve the feedback loop to make it easier for the developer?"

+2. In the left file tree, expand the **container-devsecops-wksp-config** folder and open **secrets_config.yml**.

 2. Update your trufflehog configuration to only scan 1 commit deep.

 Change this command:

 ```
 - trufflehog --regex --rules secrets_config.json --entropy=False "$APP_REPO_URL"
 ```